sciZer0/7/v/README.md

 <h3 align="center">Problem 6</h3>

-Problem 6 is that each of the existing blockchain is fundamentally unable to create the ideal stablecoin — a really decentralized, permissionless, ultra-stable and safe stablecoin — meaning, among other things, which never relies on banks and where a code bug can never result in losing funds of users, where funds of users are really always safe.
+Problem 6 is that each of the existing blockchain is fundamentally unable to create the ideal stablecoin — a really decentralized, permissionless, over-collateralized, ultra-stable and safe stablecoin — meaning, among other things, which never relies on banks and multisigs, and where a code bug can never result in losing funds of users.

 Without the ideal stablecoin, plus having all these unsolvable fundamental problems, getting adoption is really hard, if ever possible.